jsav0/httpcheck/README.md

 Depends on `xargs`, `curl`, `sh`

 ## Quick: just create an alias
-Primarily it's just a wrapper around curl with xargs for parallization.
+It's just a wrapper around curl with xargs for parallization.
-You could actually just create your own alias in the shell and call it that way:
+You can just create your own alias in the shell and call it that way:
 ```
 alias httpcheck="xargs -n1 -P5 curl --connect-timeout 3 -sLI -o /dev/null --write-out '%{http_code}\t%{url_effective}\n' < /dev/stdin"